-So, before I made up my mind, I googled "best seat in a plane".
-That's clever...
-Now I don't know which seat to choose at all! 🤔
+So, before deciding, I went to Google: "best seat on a plane".
+That's smart...
+Now I have no idea which seat to choose! 🤔

-I mean, yes.
-Whenever possible, I always take a window.
-There's no doubt about it: I like to see outside, to watch the take-off, the landing, I like to look at the clouds, the lights of the cities at night, the mosaic of fields, the blue expanse of the oceans.
+Well, yes.
+When possible, I always take a window.
+There is no doubt about it: I like to see outside, to watch the take-off, the landing, I like to look at the clouds, the lights of the cities at night, the mosaic of the fields, the blue expanse of the oceans.

-And then the side corner makes it possible to put a cushion, a pillow, to support your head, to be more comfortable, to soothe your neck.
-I am a big fan of the window seat.
+And then the corner allows to place a cushion, a pillow, to support the head, to settle more comfortably, to relieve the cervicals.
+I am a fan of the window seat.

 And when I need to get out of the row, I disturb my neighbors politely with a big smile without feeling too guilty (after all, it's good for everyone to move around a bit during such a long flight).
-If they are sleeping, I sometimes dare (only when it's the middle of the "night" on a long-haul flight and the whole cabin is plunged in the dark) to step over their knees while climbing on my seat to pass discreetly and lightly, in my socks, from armrest to armrest...
-Often they don't see anything.
+I admit that I dared, a few times, seeing that everyone was sleeping (but only in the middle of the "night" on a long-haul flight, with the whole cabin plunged in the dark) to step over their knees while climbing on my seat to pass discreetly and lightly, in my socks, from armrest to armrest...
+At best, they see nothing.
 At worst, they open one eye and watch me do it, a bit frightened but not angry that they didn't have to get up.

-Anyway, anyway.
-The best seat on the plane is a window seat for me.
+Anyway.
+The best seat in the plane for me is a window seat.

 Of course, seats at emergency exits are the most popular, as there is legroom.
 But by the time I make my reservation, they're all already taken or pre-empted.
 Too bad.

-The best seat in the plane: in the front, in the middle, in the back?
+The best seat in the plane: front, middle, back?

-In fact, what I'm wondering about is which window to choose: the front, the middle or the back of the aircraft?
+In fact, what I'm wondering is which window to choose: the front, the middle or the back of the unit?